Who funds it

 Working together these organisations have helped complete several smaller sections, 3.7km in total.
 You can enjoy these finished sections now.

-After July 2020
+From July 2020

 Te Whau Pathway Environment Trust, in partnership with Auckland Council, will continue to keep the community up-to-date when additional funding is secured to construct the remaining sections of the path.